-- 1. Open your process. - 2.
-Ensure that you are in edit mode. - 3.
-In the BPM Component navigator, select BPMN Flow Objects. - 4.
-Expand Artifacts. - 5.
-Double-click the Note icon, then drag to the point in your process where you want to add the note. - 6.
-Release the mouse button. - 7.
-Double-click on the note to edit the text. - 8.
-Enter the text of the note, then click outside of the note to finish.
+- 1. Open your process.

+- Ensure that you are in edit mode.

+- In the BPMN component palette, click and drag the Note icon to the point in your process where you want to add the note.

+- Double-click on the note to edit the text.

+- Enter the text of the note, then click outside of the note to finish.